cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 km map distance (Figure 2).

-Strain accumulation along the Longmen Shan faults is very slow; before the earthquake, some workers had assumed that the fault was inactive [refs].
+Strain accumulation along the Longmen Shan faults is very slow; before the earthquake, some workers had assumed that the fault was inactive [refs], though GPS geodesy in the region indicated 4 ± 2 mm a${-1}$ of contraction across the eastern Tibetan margin.
+Densmore et al [2007] performed an extensive neotectonic investigation of the Longmen Shan faults, and showed that